hyperledger/iroha-2-docs/src/guide/javascript.md

    ```

 2. Install Iroha 2 packages as any other NPM package.
 If you are following
-   the tutorial, we recommend installing all of these:
+   the tutorial, we recommend installing all of the following:

    ```bash
    npm i @iroha2/client